inwonakng/homepage-old/data/blog/torch-lightning-hyperparameter-tuning.md

     model = model,
     ...
 )
 ```

-I omited the unrelated parts to higlight just how simple it is.
+I omitted the unrelated parts to highlight just how simple it is.
 All you need to do is the following:

 1. Call `self.save_hyperparameters()` in the constructor of your Lightning module.
 This records the input to the constructor, so all your hyperparameters should be passed in as parameters in initialization.
 2. Initialize the hyperparameter metrics as zero and specify which fields to follow.